mccs-group/.github/README.md

-## multi-disciplinary compilers & computer science group (mccs-group)
+## Multi-Disciplinary Compilers & Computer Science Group (MCCS-group)

 is a research group which focuses on: